REVIEW-"Fifty Shades" is risible, but Johnson as Ana is winsome

 Pacific Northwest, and sleek interiors, but of course the main

-attraction -- which is seen very little in this film -- is
+attraction - which is seen very little in this film - is Grey's

 "submissive".